Inflation: Medieval Egypt

 During the Malian king Mansa Musa's hajj to Mecca in 1324, he was reportedly accompanied by a camel train that included thousands of people and nearly a hundred camels.
 When he passed through Cairo, he spent or gave away so much gold that it depressed its price in Egypt for over a decade, reducing its purchasing power.
 A contemporary Arab historian remarked about Mansa Musa's visit:

-"Price revolution" in Western Europe
+Medieval age and "price revolution" in Western Europe

+There is no reliable evidence of inflation in Europe for the thousand years that followed the fall of the Roman Empire, but from the Middle Ages onwards reliable data do exist.
+Mostly, the medieval inflation episodes were modest, and there was a tendency for inflationary periods were followed by deflationary periods.

 From the second half of the 15th century to the first half of the 17th, Western Europe experienced a major inflationary cycle referred to as the "price revolution", with prices on average rising perhaps sixfold over 150 years.
 This is often attributed to the influx of gold and silver from the New World into Habsburg Spain, with wider availability of silver in previously cash-starved Europe causing widespread inflation.
 European population rebound from the Black Death began before the arrival of New World metal, and may have begun a process of inflation that New World silver compounded later in the 16th century.

+After 1700

+A pattern of intermittent inflation and deflation periods persisted for centuries until the Great Depression in the 1930s, which was characterized by major deflation.
+Since the Great Depression, however, there has been a general tendency for prices to rise every year.
+In the 1970s and early 1980s, annual inflation in most industrialized countries reached two digits (ten percent or more).
+The double-digit inflation era was of short duration, however, inflation by the mid-1980s returned to more modest levels.
+Amid this, general trends there have been spectacular high-inflation episodes in individual countries in interwar Europe, towards the end of the Nationalist Chinese government in 1948–1949, and later in some Latin American countries, in Israel, and in Zimbabwe.
+Some of these episodes are considered hyperinflation periods, normally designating inflation rates that surpass 50 percent monthly.